On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Summary and conclusions

 The interpretation of this result must, however, be tempered by the limitations of the current dataset.
 The known population of M-types remains small, their identification is subject to non-uniform observational biases, and taxonomic assignments are probabilistic rather than definitive.
 Differences in family membership, survey completeness, and period reliability also introduce sources of uncertainty that cannot be fully excluded.
 Nonetheless, the magnitude and consistency of the signal across multiple statistical frameworks indicate that these factors alone are unlikely to account for the observed excess in rotation rate.

-From a physical perspective, the faster rotation of M-types is consistent with expectations for metal-rich bodies.
-Higher material strength and cohesive regolith can support higher rotation rates, while greater resistance to collisional disruption may allow metallic asteroids to retain angular momentum that would be lost in weaker bodies.

-Overall, our results provide the strongest statistical evidence to date that metallic composition is linked to enhanced rotation rates.
-This connection has implications for the internal strength of metal-rich asteroids, the collisional and dynamical evolution of the asteroid belt, and the interpretation of forthcoming observations of (16) Psyche and other X-complex objects.
-Future work—including improved taxonomic coverage, more complete rotation surveys, and \textit{in situ} data taken by NASA's Psyche mission will help further clarify the origin and extent of the rotational properties identified here.
+Overall, our results provide the strongest statistical evidence to date that M-type features are linked to enhanced rotation rates.
+This connection may have implications for the internal strength of asteroids showing metallic features, the collisional and dynamical evolution of the asteroid belt, and the interpretation of forthcoming observations of (16) Psyche and other X-complex objects.
+Future work---including improved taxonomic coverage, more complete rotation surveys, and \textit{in situ} data taken by NASA's Psyche mission will help further clarify the origin and extent of the rotational properties identified here.
 In addition, the upcoming Legacy Survey of Space and Time (LSST) conducted by the Vera C. Rubin Observatory is expected to increase the known population of small Solar System bodies by more than an order of magnitude, discovering several million new asteroids and comets \citep{ivezic2019lsst}.
 This considerable expansion of sample size will provide a critical benchmark for assessing the robustness of the trends reported in this work.